hoelk-f/obsidian-pdf-annotator-comment/README.md

 # obsidian-pdf-annotator-comment

-An Obsidian plugin that provides a custom PDF reader with a Word-style comment sidebar.
-It supports two highlight colors and lets you attach comments to text selections directly inside Obsidian.
+An Obsidian plugin that provides a custom PDF reader with a Word-style sidebar for comments, highlights, and notes.
+It uses a custom PDF view (PDF.js) and a sidecar JSON file stored next to each PDF.

 ## Features

-- Custom PDF view for `.pdf` files.
+- Custom PDF view for `.pdf` files (separate from Obsidian's native viewer).
 - Command to open the current PDF in the annotator view.
-- Text selection highlights in two colors (yellow, green).
-- Comment modal for selections, with a dedicated sidebar.
+- Highlights with two colors: **Yellow** and **Red**.
-- Edit/delete UI for annotations in the sidebar.
+- Comments use **Blue** highlights and appear in the Comments tab.
-- Simple JSON sidecar file stored next to each PDF.
+- Sidebar tabs: **Comments**, **Highlights**, **Notes**.
+- Click a sidebar item to jump to its position in the PDF.
+- Notes tab: free-form text saved per PDF.
+- Lazy rendering for better performance on large PDFs.

 ## How it works

-- The plugin registers a custom view type for PDFs.
+- The plugin registers a custom view type (not the default PDF view).
-- Use the command palette action to open the current PDF in the annotator view.
+- Use the command palette to open a PDF in the annotator view.
-- Selections are captured from the invisible text layer of the rendered PDF.
+- Selections are captured from the PDF.js text layer.
 - Highlights and comments are stored in a sidecar file:
   `<your-pdf>.obsidian-annot.json`.
+- Notes are saved in the same sidecar file.
-- The PDF is rendered using `pdfjs-dist`, with a local worker file inside the plugin folder.
+- The PDF is rendered using `pdfjs-dist` with a local worker file in the plugin folder.

 ## Installation (manual)